 The other ‘name’ starlet is Joi Lansing, who goes un-billed as Lt.
 Turner’s main squeeze back on Earth.
 Lansing (just above) gets one extended close-up, being hit with a blast of wind and dust at Turner’s spaceship launch.
 I guess she should have gone back to the safety of the observation blockhouse.

-I’ve witnessed screenings of Queen of Outer Space that were a camp hoot — it helps if the audience is pre-primed to appreciate / jeer at Zsa Zsa’s absurd presence, and if they find the inept production and script a plus rather than a ticket to dullsville.
+I’ve witnessed screenings of Queen of Outer Space that were a camp hoot.
+It helps if the audience is pre-primed to appreciate / jeer at Zsa Zsa’s absurd presence, and if they find the inept production and script a plus rather than a ticket to dullsville.
 It must be said that the bright color, silly sound effects and eerie-cliché music score lighten the experience.
 The other B&W Babes-In-Space films of the ‘fifties can look dull and flea-bitten.
 But as Professor Konrad states, after a ray of unknown origin has propelled their rocket halfway across the solar system, “It would appear that all things are possible in space.”

 The Warner Archives Collection Blu-ray of Queen of Outer Space adds another title to the growing shelf of Camp Classics.
 The excellent transfer accurately reflects the film’s bright colors while the CinemaScope screen is mostly used to spread the chorus girls across the frame, as if on Minsky’s burlesque stage.
 They part at frequent intervals to allow Zsa Zsa to saunter seductively to screen center, in a series of knockout gowns.

-What does perk up the proceedings is an engaging commentary track with Tom Weaver, this time serving as host to Laurie Mitchell, the real ‘Queen’ in the plot.
+What does perk up the proceedings is an engaging commentary track with Tom Weaver, this time serving as host to Laurie Mitchell, the real Queen of Venus.
 Zsa Zsa didn’t have to worry about sharing the screen with a younger beauty, what with the mask and then the ugly-face makeup job.
 Ms. Mitchell offers her comments and memories as Weaver goes over what is known about the making of the film.
 At one point he interrupts the proceedings to present his special guest with a new decorative ‘Venusian’ mask, to take with her to fan convention signings.
 Then he comes up with some cut dialogue scene pages from the movie, and he and Ms. Mitchell recite them for our edification.
 It’s nice to have these commentary keepsakes with some of the notables Weaver has interviewed over the years.
 According to the IMDB Ms. Mitchell is still going strong at age 90.

-Two notes on Queen of Outer Space: back at UCLA, the brand-new film archive was presented with nine 35mm Color & CinemaScope prints of the title, I think by Ben Hecht’s widow when she cleaned out her garage.
+Two notes on Queen of Outer Space: back at UCLA, the brand-new film archive was presented with nine 35mm color & CinemaScope prints of the title, I think by Ben Hecht’s widow when she cleaned out her garage.
 Such a haul was considered useful because the extra copies could be traded with other archives.
 The only problem was that every print had faded to two tones of purplish-pink.
 The film school serialized the film one quarter during student screenings week; even in ten-minute doses we all grew plenty sick of it, really fast.

 This opus space-us is also the source of one of the more printable jokes from Randy (Randall William) Cook back in the dorms: at one point Zsa Zsa shows her captives the pitiful boxy structure that she calls ‘The Beta Disintegrator.’
 Randy offered that there really ought to be two more similar machines, which Zsa Zsa can also explain in her marvelous accent.
 The second one could be another variety of Beta machine.
 The third would control the other two — it’s the Master Beta machine!